s-nandula/anusha-saachi-DSC180-Quarter2-Project/README.md

 # Objectives
-- Improving Information Access: Enhance accessibility to accurate historical data through innovative search methodologies.
-- Addressing Search Engine Limitations: Offer a reliable source of historical information, circumventing the limitations of conventional search engines.
+- Addressing Search Engine Limitations:Alleviate the limitations of conventional search engines by offering users a curated database of historical information.
-- Providing an Educational Tool: Support educational and research initiatives by delivering comprehensive historical context and reliable sources.
+- Providing an Educational Tool:Support educational and research initiatives by providing comprehensive historical context.
-- Catering to Specific Historical Inquiries: Provide targeted responses to users seeking precise historical information.
+- Addressing Specific Historical Inquiries:Cater to the needs of users seeking precise historical information by offering targeted responses to their inquiries.
-- Ensuring Data Integrity and Transparency: Maintain high standards of data integrity and transparency throughout the project.

 # Dataset
-Our curated dataset consists of newspaper data from ProQuest TDM, filtered by articles only, spanning the years 1925 to 1966.
+Our curated dataset consists of newspaper data from ProQuest TDM, filtered by articles only, spanning the years 1925 to 1929.
 It includes publications like the Chicago Tribune, Los Angeles Times, New York Times, Wall Street Journal, and Washington Post, focusing on optimizing space and memory costs by excluding non-article items.

 # Project Structure